 To Charity Mayfield's shock, she discovered a year after her father's death that his debts could mean losing her home.
 Only by marriage could she touch her inheritance and save Hazelhurst.
 The only sensible candidate would be Edward, newly come into the Earldom, and the Mayfields' neighbour, so impetuously Charity wrote to propose!

 But she'd made a mistake; the new earl was Jack Riversleigh, and he wasn't at all disposed to help out - which led Charity rashly to bet him that she could find a husband within a month ...

-Please note: this book was originally published under the name of Alice Thornton, although it has subsequently been reprinted under the name of Claire Thornton.
+Author's note: this book was originally published under the name of Alice Thornton.
+The current edition is published under the name of Claire Thornton.